ThachAndrew/SyntheticTimeSeries/README.md

 # Usage
 The provided Jupyter notebook helps the user visualize parameter tweaks.
 The last cell should be the one that actually generates the synthetic data file.
 In an ARIMA model there are 3 parameters that are used to help model the major aspects of a times series: seasonality, trend, and noise.
-These parameters are labeled p,d,and q.
+These parameters are labeled linear_trend, seasonality, white_noise, weekday_factor.

 # Useful links